LogbieLLC/lgbe2/docs/testing/phpstan-guide.md

 6. **Ignored Errors**: We've configured PHPStan to ignore certain types of errors that are common in Laravel applications, such as:
    - Controller return type issues (JsonResponse vs Response)
-   - Test method issues (PHPUnit TestCase vs Laravel TestCase)
+   - Other specific issues that are known limitations

 ## Updating the Baseline